-Rumour has it blue cheese was accidently created by a drunk cheese maker leaving a hunk of bread where he was maturing his cheese, and the mould changed the cheese into a blue cheese…
+Rumour has it a drunk cheese maker created blue cheese by leaving a hunk of bread where he was maturing his cheese.
+The ripening mould changed the cheese into a blue cheese…

-Nowadays, blue cheeses are spiked with stainless steel rods to allow oxygen into the cheese encouraging the mould to grow.
-The depth of the blue vein and the flavour will change hugely depending on how long the cheese is allowed to mature.
-A soft blue such as the Isle of Wight Blue Cheese is sold at 4-5 weeks whereas the king of the traditional English blue cheeses, Stilton, is released at around 9 weeks but may be matured for considerably longer.
-We are proud to stock Colston Bassett.
+Nowadays producers spike their cheeses with stainless steel rods to allow oxygen into the cheese encouraging the mould to grow.
+The depth of the blue vein and the flavour will change hugely depending on how long the cheese matures.
+A soft blue such as the Isle of Wight Blue is sold at 4-5 weeks whereas the king of the traditional English blue cheeses, Stilton, is released at around 9 weeks but may be matured for considerably longer.
+We are proud to stock Colston Bassett Stilton.

-Wine match: A nice drop of red or a glass of port are the more conventional options for blue cheese but we’re also big fans of a sweet wine such as a Sauternes.
+Wine match: A nice drop of red or a glass of port are the more conventional options but we’re also big fans of a sweet wine such as a Sauternes.